NVIDIA/ais-k8s/auth/keycloak/docker/README.md

 ## Running the Keycloak Container

-Now we can run the keycloak docker image with `start-dev`, provide our config, and automatically import our AIS realm.
+Run [docker-keycloak.sh](./docker-keycloak.sh) to start the keycloak docker image, provide our config, and automatically import our AIS realm.
 Note this command expects to be run from this directory, modify as needed.

 ### Optional Data Persistence